AlexxNica/closure-compiler-npm/README.md

 });
 ```

-## Specifying Extra Java Arguments
+## Specifying Additional Java Arguments
-Some users may wish to pass the java vm extra arguments - such as to specify the amount of memory the compiler should
+Some users may wish to pass additional arguments to the Java VM, such as to specify the amount of memory the compiler should be allocating.
-be allocated.
-Both the grunt and gulp plugins support this.
+Both the Grunt and Gulp plugins support this:

 ### Grunt
 ```js